KleinYuan/Caffe2-iOS/README.md

 # Step by Step Tutorial

-*I will try to elaborate below for more details and screenshots!*

 - [X] Clone this repo into a folder, let's say `~/Desktop/`, then you will have `~/Desktop/Caffe2-iOS` when clone is done

-- [X] Navigate to `~/Desktop/Caffe2-iOS/src` folder and run `bash ./setup.sh`, which will automatically download and build iOS Caffe2 in a paralleled folder besides  `~/Desktop/Caffe2-iOS/src/caffe2-ios` called `caffe2`
+- [X] Navigate to `~/Desktop/Caffe2-iOS/src` folder and run `bash ./setup.sh`, which will automatically download and build iOS Caffe2 in a paralleled folder besides  `~/Desktop/Caffe2-iOS/src/caffe2-ios` called `caffe2` (it's important to make sure this step is done and it may take around 20-30 min to finish)

 - [X] When previous step is done, open `~/DesktopCaffe2-iOS/src/caffe2-ios` with Xcode (>8.0)